The History of Personal Mobility Devices

 19th century wheelchair, made of Wood and wicker.

 In the 19th century, wheelchairs were built primarily with wood and wicker.
-In the United States, wheelchairs became popular especially among the Veterans of the American Civil war and, later, by the Veterans of the First World War.
+In the United States, wheelchairs became popular, especially among Veterans of the American Civil war and, later, Veterans of the First World War.

 The first patent on a wheelchair is from 1869.
 It was a bimanual model driven by rear wheels.
 Soon new models would emerge.